sundaxi/linuxTraining/Linux_Booting.md

 ![hardware_mster_boot_record_0.png](https://github.com/sundaxi/materials/blob/master/pics/linux_compute/hardware_mster_boot_record_0.png?raw=true)

+The Boot loader stage 1 stores on the first 446 bytes of MBR, and this program will take control from BIOS.

 #### Partition table

 At most 4 primary partitions or 3 parimary partitions and 1 extented partition.
+Each partition has 16 bytes and the last 4 bytes(total sector numbers) decide the length of partition, the maxisum size is 2^32 which is 2TB.

+The extended partition table is a pointor to logical partition

 ### Boot Phase III BootLoader